Glossary

 Edge Computing and Deployment

-- IoT devices performing local instance segmentation for privacy and efficiency.
+- Applications: IoT devices and wearables performing local segmentation for privacy and efficiency.

 Research on Instance Segmentation

 Instance Segmentation is a crucial computer vision task that involves detecting, classifying, and segmenting each object instance within an image.
-It combines the objectives of object detection and semantic segmentation to provide detailed insights into image content.
-Here are some significant research contributions in this field:
+It combines object detection and semantic segmentation to provide detailed insights.
+Key research contributions include:

-This paper describes a solution for the 2019 COCO panoptic segmentation task that involves performing instance and semantic segmentation separately before combining them for panoptic segmentation results.
-The authors enhanced performance using several expert models of Mask R-CNN to address data imbalance and adopted the HTC model for the best instance segmentation results.
-An ensemble strategy was applied in semantic segmentation to further boost results, achieving a PQ score of 47.1 on the 2019 COCO panoptic test-dev data.
+This paper describes a solution for the 2019 COCO panoptic segmentation task by performing instance and semantic segmentation separately, then combining them.
+Performance was enhanced with expert models of Mask R-CNN for data imbalance, and the HTC model for best instance segmentation.
+Ensemble strategies further boosted results, achieving a PQ score of 47.1 on COCO panoptic test-dev data.

 Read more